Historiography of the Anglo-Saxon settlement of Britain: Nineteenth-century views

 Kemble was exceptionally well informed about Old English language and literature, Anglo-Saxon historical records, and archaeology, along with comparative material from elsewhere in Europe, undertaking extensive fieldwork in Germany.
 His research was foundational in helping British archaeologists identify burials from the Anglo-Saxon period and in demonstrating that furnished burials found in fifth- and sixth-century eastern England shared distinctive similarities with contemporary burials in Germany, providing important support for the idea of a migration from one region to the other.
 Anticipating approaches that would become popular in the late twentieth century, Kemble was sceptical of the accounts of Gildas and Bede, and argued for a gradual transition from a "Keltic" and Roman to an Anglo-Saxon population in Britain, supposing that "the mass of people, accustomed to Roman rule or the oppression of native princes, probably suffered little by a change of masters, and did little to avoid it".
 For Kemble's English contemporaries, however, "it seemed almost treasonable to impugn the veracity of Bede, the greatest Anglo-Saxon historian, or of the Anglo-Saxon Chronicle, the earliest vernacular history in Europe".
 In 1849, Edwin Guest gave a vivid account of the Anglo-Saxon settlements that viewed these written sources as straightforwardly true, arguing that the Anglo-Saxons and the Britons were competing cultures, and that through a series of military campaigns, extermination, slavery, and forced resettlement the Anglo-Saxons defeated the Britons and eradicated them and their culture and language from most of England.
 "By grafting a patriotic zeal for the received accounts on to the congenial stock of Kemble's Germanism, Guest created an historical orthodoxy that lasted for fifty years", influencing histories that were widely read in Britain and its Empire.
 These included Edward Augustus Freeman (1823–1892), William Stubbs (1825–1901) and J. R. Green (1837–1883).

 Freeman's 1869 Old English History for Children contrasted Germanic migration to England with the Frankish invasion of Gaul: whereas the Franks adopted the religion and language of the population, eastern Britain experienced what Freeman saw as a violent takeover and a far greater number of invaders, meaning that the Anglo-Saxons retained an exclusively "Teutonic" character which owed nothing to the expelled, exterminated or enslaved post-Roman native Britons.
 William Stubbs (1825–1901), in his Constitutional History of England, laid out a more conventionally Whig view which for a while became the standard authority on its subject.
-The book claimed to trace the development of the English constitution from first Anglo-Saxon settlers until 1485.
+The book claimed to trace the development of the English constitution from the first Anglo-Saxon settlers until 1485.